NameCrisis/permanent-record-ext/README.md

 # Permanent Record Extension 💽

-Permanent Record Ext is a revolutionary Chrome extension that empowers users to archive web pages directly into the blockchain, ensuring permanence, authenticity, and tamper-proof records.
+Permanent Record is a revolutionary Chrome extension that empowers users to archive web pages directly into the blockchain, ensuring permanence, authenticity, and tamper-proof records.
 This project leverages the immutable nature of blockchain technology to provide a unique solution for digital preservation and authenticity verification.

 ![Permanent Record Ext Banner](images/banner.png)